VoronDesign/Voron-2/README.md

 # VORON
 Firmware, plans, and parts for VORON RepRap printer

-Update:
+Mar 8, 2016 : Update
 ver1.0 of the STLs has been released.
 Happy printing.
-BOM for ver1.0 can be found [here](https://docs.google.com/spreadsheets/d/1bRKOjh8y9zP9EXuZ5wf6ljQgFJdqQof4q1zWkjd2K-A/edit#gid=978645224)
+BOM for ver1.01 can be found [here](https://docs.google.com/spreadsheets/d/1jncr2budCkwa6ryqMucIUiOL28w9o1ke4Xsj3ousXZs/edit#gid=1272907774)